 Any obstruction that interferes in any manner with the passage of pedestrians upon any sidewalk, including, but not limited to, signs, bushes, tree limbs, plants or shrubs.

 All structures of any kind that encroach into a public right-of-way for streets, sidewalks or utilities; provided that this shall not apply to awnings made of substantial materials and attached firmly to the adjoining buildings located in the downtown business district.

 The emission or discharge into the open air of dense smoke within the City limits of Bolivar is hereby declared to be a public nuisance.
 "Dense smoke," as used herein, means smoke from any source that materially interferes with the vision of motor vehicles traveling in public rights-of-way, and all smoke created by the burning of non-natural substances, such as, but not limited to, tires, roofing materials, any petroleum-based product and vinyl.

 Enforcement.
 Enforcement of this Section shall be the responsibility of the Code Enforcement Officer.

-A notice of violation and correction order shall be provided in accordance with the procedures set forth in Section 500.375 of the Bolivar Municipal Code.
+A notice of violation and correction order shall be provided in accordance with the procedures set forth in Section 500.375 of the Code of the City of Bolivar.